allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ---
-title: Create pipeline for one region
+title: Create a Pipeline for one region
 weight: 200
 pre: "<b>6-2. </b>"